Multiple LLCs? When Complexity Becomes Liability

 Informal arrangements — contractors paid without proper classification documentation.
 Revenue flowing between entities without transfer pricing documentation.
 IP licensed between related entities without formal agreements.
 These arrangements function in practice but lack the documentation that would survive examination.

 Each shortcut feels minor when made.
 They compound into an evidence trail that tells a story different from the one the formal structure was designed to tell.
+The pattern of how routine shortcuts become permanent evidence is particularly acute in multi-entity setups where the gap between formal structure and operational reality compounds across entities.

 The veil between entities depends on operational consistency